What is cervical cancer?

 What are the different types of cervical cancer?

 There are two main types of cervical cancer.
-The first type is composed of the flat cells that cover the surface of the cervix, while the second type develops inside glandular cells.
+The first type of cervical cancer is composed of the flat cells that cover the surface of the cervix.
+The second type of cervical cancer develops inside glandular cells.

 - Squamous cell carcinomas develop from cells in the exocervix.
 Squamous cell carcinomas most often begin where the exocervix (outer surface) joins the endocervix (inner canal).
 Up to 90% of cervical cancers are squamous cell carcinomas.